 - Credit Committee: To recommend/approve credit limits for Corporates and Banks.
-The same is approved by the management with appropriate delegation. - Permanent Control Committees and Internal Control Committees (ICC): For management of Operational Risk - Market Risk Committee: For all Market Risk related matters. - Asset Liability Committee To monitor Asset and Liability management. - Compliance Management Committee For all Compliance related matters. - New Activities & Products (NAP) Committee.
+The same is approved by the management with appropriate delegation. - Permanent Control Committees and Internal Control Committees (ICC): For management of Operational Risk - Market Risk Committee: For all Market Risk related matters. - Asset Liability Committee To monitor Asset and Liability management, which also takes care of liquidity. - Compliance Management Committee For all Compliance related matters. - New Activities & Products (NAP) Committee.

-These committees are held on a periodic basis as per the governance texts or on a need basis and involves all relevant stakeholders including the management
+These committees are held on a periodic basis as per the governance texts or on a need basis and involves all relevant stakeholders including the management.

-The bank has adequate governance texts, which capture all the relevant risk elements and provide guidance to deal with the same.
+The bank has adequate policies in the form of governance texts, which capture all the relevant risk elements and provide guidance to deal with the same.
 The governance texts and amendments are communicated and is accessible to all employees of the bank.
 In addition, policies and procedures are formulated for day to day functioning.
 The risk issues and/or incidents are discussed in relevant committees (credit committees, Internal control committees, asset liability committee etc) and remedial action implemented if required.